HmedNejjar/Nova/README.md

 - **Pre-norm + SwiGLU FFN** — the result is normalized again and passed through a gated feed-forward network: one linear layer produces a "gate," another produces a "value," the gate is passed through SiLU and multiplied elementwise with the value, then projected back down to the embedding size.
 - **Residual add** — same skip-connection pattern, giving the final output of the block.

-Six of these blocks are stacked to form the full decoder, and this same architecture is reused unchanged across all three training phases below — only the data and loss masking change.
+Twelve of these blocks are stacked to form the full decoder, and this same architecture is reused unchanged across all three training phases below — only the data and loss masking change.

 ## Project Structure